 Xun Zhang, Sei-Ichi Saitoh and Toru Hirawake

-Christopher Elvidge pioneered the development of global satellite derived nighttime lights and lead the production of a twenty-one year time series of global DMSP nighttime lights (1992-2013).
-Elvidge was instrumental in establishing the DMSP digital archive at NOAA and lead the media migration that rescued the digital records from aging tapes.
-He developed the VIIRS nightfire (VNF) product, methods for discriminating flaming and smoldering combustion using nighttime Landsat data, and developed a nighttime boat detection product for VIIRS.
+Christopher D. Elvidge pioneered the development of global satellite derived night-time lights and led the production of a twenty-one year time series of global DMSP night-time lights (1992–2013).
+Elvidge was instrumental in establishing the DMSP digital archive at NOAA and led the media migration that rescued the digital records from aging tapes.
+He developed the VIIRS nightfire (VNF) product, methods for discriminating flaming and smoldering combustion using night-time Landsat data, and developed a night-time boat detection product for VIIRS.

 Xi Li is Associate Professor at State Key Laboratory of Information Engineering in Surveying, Mapping and Remote Sensing (LIESMARS), Wuhan University.
-He earned a Ph.D. of Photogrammetry and Remote Sensing at Wuhan University in 2009.
-His research interest includes physical modeling of night-time light as well as night-time light remote sensing applications.
-He serves as an editorial board member of International Journal of Remote Sensing and an international consultant for Asian Development Bank.
+He earned a Ph.D. in Photogrammetry and Remote Sensing at Wuhan University in 2009.
+His research interests include physical modeling of night-time light as well as night-time light remote sensing applications.
+He serves as an editorial board member of the International Journal of Remote Sensing and an international consultant for Asian Development Bank.

 Timothy A. Warner is Emeritus Professor of Geology and Geography at West Virginia University.
 He served as editor in chief of the International Journal of Remote Sensing from 2014 to 2020.
 He is a Fellow of the American Society of Photogrammetry and Remote Sensing.